shikhasitaula/Yelp-restaurant-explorer/README.md

 - Converted API data to a pandas DataFrame.
 - New columns were generated based on existing data to facilitate easier analysis and visualization.
 - The data was refined by selecting only the relevant columns that focus on key attributes of the restaurants.
-- To enhance data structuring and analysis, the cuisine information was transformed from an array into individual columns.

-3. ### Data Cleaning:
-- Converted API data to a pandas DataFrame.
-- New columns were generated based on existing data to facilitate easier analysis and visualization.
-- The data was refined by selecting only the relevant columns that focus on key attributes of the restaurants.
-- To enhance data structuring and analysis, the cuisine information was transformed from an array into individual columns.
+- To enhance data structuring and analysis, the cuisine information was extracted from alist of dictionary and made into an individual column.

-4. #### Database Schema
+3. #### Database Schema
 The tables "restaurant_metadata," "restaurant_cuisine," and "states" were created to store restaurant information, cuisine data, and state information, with primary keys respectively .

 ## Flask API